AntoThomasK03/isee2018-TeamWithNoName/docs/_posts/2018-05-07-Requirements-&-Specifications.md

 <br>•	As a user, I want an application to track all my daily activities and schedule my daily plan efficiently.
 <br>•	As a user, I want to mainly categorize my activities as professional, sports and daily routines.
-<br>•	As a user, I want to save some information or my activities for future and don’t want store the unsaved data no longer than 6 months.
+<br>•	As a user, I want to save some information or my activities for future and don’t want store no longer than 6 months to minimize space useage.
-<br>•	As a user, I want to customise categories on my own, so that additional information can be stored if required.
+<br>•	As a user, I want to customise categories on my own as possiblily the developers cannot think of every posssible activity of an individual.
+<br>•	As a user, I would like to have acess to my app even when there is no internet service.
-<br>•	As a user, I want to comment on my all my activities.
+<br>•	As a user, I would ike to enter my data manually as this keeps track of my past time and this is not a scheduler/calendar.
 <br>•	As a user, I want to secure my application, using a pin.
-<br>•	As a user, I would like to export my data via email or import from a previous mobile phone.
+<br>•	As a user, I would like to export/import data between androids phones.
-<br>•	As a user, I want my application to notify me on my regular activities, which I should choose.
+<br>•	As a user, I want my application to notify me on my regular activities, so that I need not to enter everyday.
-<br>•	As a user, I want my app to be attractive and eye catchy.
+<br>•	As a user, I want my app to display various activities in different colours for ease of use..
-<br>•	As a user, I should be able to edit my data and easy to access.
+<br>•	As a user, I should be able to edit my data and easy to ready like a pictorial representation of graph/bar/pie chart.
+<br>•	As a user, I want to filter my history depending on time frame/type of activity.
+<br>•	As a user, It would be nice have activity data updated to me weekly via Email automatically.
+<br>•	As a user, It would be good to have the pictures and location of my activity if I desire.

 <h2>Wrong Assumptions</h2>
 We left couple of things in the plain sight, realized and identified these wrong assumptions later.